PecanProject/pecan/models/sipnet/README.md

 - Event-based management for agricultural processes (planting, harvest, tillage, irrigation)
 - Clean, modular, BSD-licensed codebase suitable for research and production

-For comprehensive SIPNET documentation, see the [SIPNET project website](https://pecanproject.github.io/sipnet).
+For full model details, see the [SIPNET documentation](https://pecanproject.github.io/sipnet).

 ## Using SIPNET via PEcAn